czimm79/MicroTracker.jl/docs/src/settingupuser.md

 ## Creating an environment for your project
-Alright!
 Now we need a place for our MicroTracker project to live.
 This will contain all the microscopy video, data we will generate, and tools we will use to analyze our data.

 To do this, just create a new empty folder.
 Name it descriptively, like `2023-06-21 microwheel field sweep`.
 For this page, I'll just create a folder named `tutorial`.